cjdbarlow/Part-One/myocardial_oxygen_supply_and_demand.md

    * The left ventricle is **best perfused in diastole**
    Therefore **heart rate** is an important determinant of coronary blood flow, as **tachycardia will decrease coronary blood flow**

+Flow to each ventricle can be graphed as follows:

 <object data="resources\lv-cbf.svg" type="image/svg+xml"></object>

 <object data="resources\rv-cbf.svg" type="image/svg+xml"></object>